david-macmahon/BLRemoteDataServer.jl/README.md

 ## Using the server

-The server self-hosts documentation for the RESTful and provides a web interface for invoking requests to the supported API endpoints.
+The server self-hosts documentation for the RESTful API and provides a web interface for invoking requests to the supported API endpoints.
 To access the documentation and the web interface, point your browser to `http://host:port/`.

 The BLRemoteDataClient package provides more streamlined access from Julia.
 See